2019 Nissan Leaf Pros vs Cons

 While the Nissan Leaf isn’t a self-driving car, it does offer a cutting-edge Pro-Pilot Assist feature.
 It combines smart cruise control and lane keeping into one system.
 Although Pro-Pilot Assist requires drivers to keep their hands on the wheel, it can actually steer you down the road and adjust your speed when approaching traffic.
 This feature certainly helps to minimize driver fatigue.

-Reasons Not to Buy a 2019 Nissan Leaf – The Cons
+Reasons You May Not Like the 2019 Nissan Leaf – The Cons

 1. Driving Range Still Not Long Enough for Some People